-A hen came through the gate where we hunted this morning and walked down the hill.
-She was cut off by the two longbeard gobblers.
-They followed her out of the field.
+A hen came through the gate where we hunted earlier and walked down the hill.
+She was cut off by the two longbeard gobblers and they followed her out of the field.

 A big Jake walked out of the field and investigated our decoys.